FusionAuth/fusionauth-site/site/learn/expert-advice/ciam/auth-facade-pattern.md

 Any auth facade system should provide a superior data model compared to the standards.
 If it doesn't, stick with the standards and federate to the upstream providers.

-## Documentation
+### Documenting system configuration

 While documentation is often useful for developers building a system, why is it so important for an auth facade?

-Great configuration documentation allows you offload configuration of the connection between your appliction and upstream systems to your clients' employees.
+Great configuration documentation allows you offload configuration of the connection between your application and upstream systems to your clients' employees.
 These people know and maintain those upstream systems, and are familiar with them.

 Documenting the required configuration and making it as simple as possible to integrate with their system makes it easier to get your application working in your customer's environment.